Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 But as we all know, choosing to embrace forgiveness is hard to do.

-It’s hard enough to forgive someone else, but it can be almost impossible to do the most essential thing: forgive ourselves.
+Forgiving someone else is hard enough.
+However, it can be almost impossible to do the most essential thing.
+We need to forgive ourselves.

 But we must try.